Felipe Rivero y Lemoine: First Carlist War

 In November 1836 he signed orders as Secretario de Estado y del Despacho de la Guerra (Secretary of State and of the War Office).

 In 1838 he had been appointed General Commander of the Royal Infantry Guard, and then successively Captain General of the eighth District, of Aragon, of Old Castile and Andalusia, being also elected senator.
-In 1862 he was appointed Governor and Captain General of the Province of Santo Domingo, which had recently rejoined Spain.
+In 1862 he was appointed Governor and Captain General of the Province of Santo Domingo, which had recently be reannexed by Spain the previous year.
 He was in office until the following year.
 Upon his return to the peninsula, he served as President of the Supreme Court of War and Navy, and President of the Supreme Council of War, a position that he would hold until his death on 8 September 1873.
 He was decorated with the great crosses of Isabel la Católica, Carlos III, San Fernando and San Hermenegildo.

 His brother José Claudio, also a former royalist officer but who chose to remain in the new Republic of Bolivia, married the only daughter of the absolutist General Pedro Antonio Olañeta, with whom he had numerous children.